Malbork Castle (formerly known as Marienburg Castle) is a castle of the Teutonic Knights in northern Poland.

 The Malbork Castle which is the biggest castle in the world by area currently hosts a museum.
 The castle is easily reached when one gets to Malbork, there are signs everywhere pointing to the castle.

-For tickets & info you can write an email at the official office kasa@zamek.malbork.pl or call at +48 55 647 09 78.
+For tickets & info, you can write an email to the official office at kasa@zamek.malbork.pl or call +48 55 647 09 78.